 Each panel of Table 2 reports the estimated impacts of receiving the home visits on one of four sets of outcomes: (i) cognitive development; (ii) socio-emotional development; (iii) parental investment in play materials; (iv) parental investment in play activities.
-In addition to the impact on each measure, we also report the impact on the mean of the corresponding log latent factor.
-The results in the first panel imply an increase of 0.25 of a standard deviation (SD) in cognitive development and an increase of 0.175 SD
+Impacts on the Bayley outcomes outcomes and two of the FCI measures were previously reported in Attanasio et al. (2014) and are repeated here for completeness.
+19 In addition to the impact on each measure, we also report the impact on the mean of the corresponding log latent factor.
+The results in the first panel imply an increase of 0.25 of a standard deviation (SD) in cognitive development and an increase of 0.175 SD in receptive language, assessed using the Bayley.
+20 The cognitive factor summarizing all these effects shows a substantial and significant increase of 11% (0.11 log points) amongst the treated group relative to the control group.
+The second panel of the table also shows that the intervention led to an overall improvement in socio-emotional development (p-value<0.05).